skip to main content skip to search skip to footer skip to accessibility statement

 Drug related crime

-Police recorded drug offences (per 1,000 population) Southampton and iQuanta comparator CSP 2021/22
+Police recorded drug offences rate per 1,000 population: Southampton and iQuanta comparator 2023/24

-The link between drug offences and deprivation is less clear than in previous years.
-In 2022/23, the drug offence rate was 3 times higher in the most deprived neighbourhoods in the city compared to the least deprived; having been 4.9 times higher in 2021/22.
-Additionally, the highest rate of drug offences was recorded in the second deprivation quintile (5.7 per 1,000 population) in 2022/23.
-Although, this is not significantly higher than the rate in the 20% most deprived neighbourhoods (5.2 per 1,000 population).
+In 2024/25, the drug offence rate was 2.9 times higher in the most deprived neighbourhoods (6.8 per 1,000) in the city compared to the least deprived (2.3 per 1,000).
+Similar to the previous year, the highest rate of drug offences was recorded across neighbourhoods in the second deprivation quintile (6.6 per 1,000 population) in 2024/25.
+Although, this was not significantly higher than the rate in the 20% most deprived neighbourhoods in Southampton.
+These are area-level patterns and do not describe individuals or communities; recorded rates can also reflect differences in police activity between these areas.

 For more information on crime in Southampton, see the Safe City Strategic Assessment page.